stackabletech/kafka-operator/README.md

 ## What Does This Do?

-Operator looks at custom resources in the cluster, and makes sure apps are started according to those custom resources.
+This operator is managing Kafka in Kubernetes.
+It is part of the Stackable Data Platform, a

-If those resources change, the operator makes sure that the right actions are taken so the app is the way you want it to be.
+Operators observe custom resources in a Kubernetes cluster, and manages the application it's responsible for according to the desired state specified in those custom resources.

-Here's what a custom resource for a Kafka cluster can look like:
+Here's an example how a custom resource to bring up a 3-replica Kafka cluster can look like:

 ```
 ---